 Performance Technology

-There are five audition requirements.
-Keyboard is the preferred audition instrument for the first 4 requirements outlined below, but you may perform them on any instrument you choose.
+While keyboard is the preferred audition instrument for the first four audition conponents outlined below, you may perform on any instrument you like.

-Please bring 3 printed copies of your sheet music to the audition.
+Please bring 3 printed copies of your sheet music for the piece you perform for component 4 above.
 Do not play from sheet music you have downloaded from MuseScore.

 The Music Theory Placement Test will be given on the weekend prior to the first day of classes (date and time TBA).
 It will be used to place you into music theory courses appropriate to your skill level, but will have no effect on your acceptance into the School of Music.
 If you have transfer credit or advanced placement in music theory, you may be placed into more advanced theory courses upon demonstration of advanced competence.
 Topics covered in the Music Theory Placement Test include: